SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 **IN NO WAY REQUIRED** to vote or flag as you suggest.
 Bringing posts to chat is just a way to increase exposure to a post, not to create a mindless voting mob.

+Too make sure people don't abuse the system, requests for actions which you can not perform should be kept to a minimum.

 <a id="can-i-request-cv"></a>**Close Vote Requests** are the most common request you'll find.
 Please follow the format a few sections above.
-Too make sure people don't abuse the system, we ask that you keep cv-pls'ing to a minimum until you have 3k rep for yourself.

 <a id="can-i-request-reopen"></a>**Reopen Votes Request** are perfectly welcome.
 If you see something that you think should be reopened,
 we're more than happy to look at it.
-Note: most of the time reopen voting requires domain specific knowledge, so there could be no one in the room that truly understand the subject matter enough to make a judgment call.
+Note: most of the time reopen-voting requires domain specific knowledge, so there could be no one in the room that truly understand the subject matter enough to make a judgment call.

 <a id="can-i-request-delete"></a>**Delete Vote Requests** are for when you find a post that needs to be absolutely removed from the site.
 Please use
 this only when absolutely necessary.
-We also ask that you have the power to delete vote before you request votes from others.

 <a id="can-i-request-vlq-naa"></a>**Very Low Quality** (**VLQ**) or **Not an Answer** (**NAA**) flag requests are
 not allowed here.
 Multiple of these flags on a single post does not process it faster, so bringing it to the room only creates noise.

-<a id="can-i-request-re-flag"></a>There is one exception to this rule: Requests to *re-flag* a post are allowed; only if the previous flag
+<a id="can-i-request-re-flag"></a>There is one exception to this rule: Requests to *re-flag* a post are allowed, but only if the previous flag
 was invalidated due to an edit.

 <a id="can-i-request-spam-offensive"></a>**Spam** and **Offensive** flag requests are allowed; if enough of these flags